 Fed by the Athabasca Glacier, Sunwapta Falls are a pair of 18 m (60 ft) waterfalls framed by pine trees.
 A short jaunt from the parking area opens up to a fantastic view of the upper falls.
 A brief 1.3 km (0.8 mi) hike through the forest is a worthy addition to your stop for a view of the lower falls.
 You can visit the falls year-round, but they’re most impressive in late spring.

-Best Stops for Icefields Parkway: Hikes
+Best Stops Along the Canadian Icefields Parkway: Hikes

 Whether you’re spending an afternoon or a few days, there are lots of great hikes to check out.
 Here are some of our top picks for hiking along the Icefields Parkway.

 Parker Ridge (5 km/3.1 mi)

 This 2.5-hour round-trip hike begins with a series of switchbacks.
 The trail then opens up to a view of the longest glacier in the Canadian Rockies, the Saskatchewan Glacier.
 This trail sees lots of snow, so it’s best to visit in the summer when the alpine wildflowers are blooming.
 If you’re making the trek in the fall or late spring, crampons are a must.

 Tucked in the mountains 33 km (20.5 mi) north of Lake Louise, Helen Lake is a picturesque valley lake surrounded by floral meadows.
 This hike is a local favourite, taking most people 4-5 hours to complete.